-The Screw Type Auxiliary Take-Up (for Live Rollers) is the most commonly used manual take up.
-With a screw take up system, the take up pulley rotates in two bearing blocks which may slide on stationery guide ways with the help of two screws.
+Most screw type take-ups ensure adequate tension on conveyor belts.
+They are the most common type of take-up.
+With screw take-up systems, the take-up pulley rotates in two bearing blocks which may slide on stationery guide ways with the help of two screws.
 The tension is created by the two screws which are tightened and periodically adjusted with a spanner.